Prometheus-X-association/data-veracity/design-document-template.markdown

 _Example sequence diagram using Mermaid:_

-The sequence diagram shows how the component comminicates with other components.
+The sequence diagram shows how the component communicates with other components.

 ```mermaid
 ---